 She grew up on a military base where the east coast and military community was home.
 After moving to Ontario, she missed that community and closeness that she had down east and went in search of something that brought to her that sense of community back.
 She found that in the Cadet program.
 She began volunteering with 105 in 2014 and have taken on the role of Green Star (first year Cadets) Coordinator and the past two years she have worked with the Silver Stars (third year Cadets).

 Civilian Volunteer Brian Clark is the Corps’ Supply Officer and Adjutant.

 He joined 105 RCACC as a Civilian Volunteer in August 2016.
-A former serving member in the Canadian Armed Forces, he was a Gunner having served with 2 Royal Canadian Horse Artillery (RCHA), “D” Delta Battery, as the Battery Sergeant-Major’s Mobile Operator and as an Dangerous Goods (Ammunition) Driver in the Air Defense Troop from 1978 through to 1981 at Canadian Forces Base (CFB) Petawawa.
+A former serving member in the Canadian Armed Forces, he was a Gunner having served with 2 Royal Canadian Horse Artillery (RCHA), “D” Delta Battery, as the Battery Sergeant-Major’s Mobile Support Equipment Operator and as an Dangerous Goods (Ammunition) Driver in the Air Defense Troop from 1978 through to 1981 at Canadian Forces Base (CFB) Petawawa.
 In civilian life Brian worked in Film Industry and long haul mobile operator.

 Civilian Volunteer Diego Perez was a former cadet Regimental Sergeant-Major at the unit, and is currently a soldier with the Toronto Scottish Regiment.

 Diego has been the Assistant Green Star Co-ordinator since December 2017 following his enrollment into the Army Reserves.
 Last Summer he attended the Leadership and Challenge Course in the Rocky Mountain National Cadet Training Centre.
 Diego has in previous years participated in Regional Expeditions and this was a great experience for him.
 He thoroughly enjoying the new adventure and challenges that the Reserves provides.